 The faculty of the School of Design offer the Bachelor of Science in Design degree.
 Two majors are available: Industrial Design and Interior Design.
+Applications are not being accepted to the major in Design Science.

 Industrial Design.
 The program in Industrial Design prepares creative individuals to shape the objects used by people daily.
-The Industrial Design profession serves the needs of both manufacturers and consumers by developing products that are attractive, useful, safe, convenient, and comfortable to use.
+The industrial design profession serves the needs of both manufacturers and consumers by developing products that are attractive, useful, safe, convenient, and comfortable to use.
 The designer's special talents and skills include an aesthetic sense, knowledge of materials and processes, and an understanding of the physical and psychological needs of the user.
 Designers often serve as a catalyst among management, marketing, and engineering staffs.

 Through studio projects, students learn to visualize ideas and communicate them to others and to refine skills in freehand sketching, computer-aided design, and model making.
 Assignments balance conceptual aspects with practical techniques.
 Typical projects include electronics, toys, furniture, sports equipment, and packaging.
 Stress is placed on the role of the designer in a team effort.
 Third-year students perform internships in a large corporation or in a consulting design agency.
 Interior Design.
 The program in Interior Design is accredited by the national accrediting agency, the Foundation for Interior Design Education Research.
 The five-year curriculum emphasizes design process, technical skill development, problem solving, and the management skills needed to work in collaboration with the allied design professions.
 The goal is to create highquality environments for human use.